(call/cc this-class)

 So far, we've used continuations only to pause program execution.
 Another use for them is to, instead of pausing the future, discarding it entirely.
 For example:

-def first_positive(arr): cont ec: for elt in arr: if not isinstance(elt, int): continue(ec, -1) elif elt > 0: return elt
+def first_positive(arr): return cont ec: for elt in arr: if not isinstance(elt, int): continue(ec, -1) elif elt > 0: return elt

 You can think of this as pausing the future, which in this case is